Likhita111/Kirana-Store-App/README.md

  Kirana Store Service:

-   This project is a backend service for managing Kirana (grocery) store transactions.
+   This project is a Full Stack service for managing Kirana (grocery) store transactions.
 It records daily credit and debit transactions and automatically converts currencies using a currency conversion API.
 The service supports various features like transaction validation, currency conversion, and API rate limiting.